Lot n° 236

 Around 1630-1635, he settled in Saragossa, where he produced a major altarpiece for the Chapel of St. Helena in La Seo Cathedral, still in place today.

-Lupicini must have had a particular devotion to Mary Magdalene, a figure of sensuality and redemption, whom he depicted on at least three occasions.
+Lupicini must have had a particular devotion to Mary Magdalene, a figure of sensuality and redemption, whom he depicted on at least five other occasions in different postures (see related works).
+Our version is, to date, the one with the most generous format.

-He must have solicited the same female model, whose distinctive physiognomy (high forehead, thin nose, small, slightly pinched mouth) can be found in numerous compositions, notably in "Mary Being Reprimanded by Her Sister Martha" (see above) and "Susanna and the Elders" (former J.E.
+He must have used the same female model, whose particular physiognomy (high forehead, fine nose, small, slightly pinched mouth) is to be found in numerous compositions, notably in "Marie se faisant réprimander par sa soeur Marthe" (see above) and "Suzanne et les vieillards" (former J.E.
 Safra collection, his sale, Christie's London July 6, 2023, lot 24, current location unknown).

 We are grateful to Francesca Baldassari, a specialist in the artist, for confirming the attribution in a letter dated July 2025.